ramosfabiano/axis-sandbox/README.md

 [Axis](https://github.com/sKuhLight/Axis) web UI as a single, locked-down container you use from your browser.
 Built entirely from pinned source; **offline by default**.

-This have been tested on Debian 13 (Trixie) host, with a Axe-FX III device.
+Tested on Debian 13 (Trixie) host, with a Axe-FX III device.

 ## Prerequisites